Member security: Holiday safety tips

 - Lack of contact information in the listing

-It’s not just short-term rentals that can introduce the risk of scams, there are also a number of ways that criminals can target hotels.
+It’s not just short-term rentals that carry risks, there are also a number of ways that criminals can target hotels.
 Dark hoteling refers to the practice of taking advantage of hotel guests and their personal or financial information.
-From fake wifi networks to schemes that involve the front desk, make sure you are aware of some of the ways you could be targeted as a hotel guest this holiday season.
+These scams can include:

 - Fake wifi networks designed to mimic hotel wifi